Consumer Complaint Form Information

 - If mediation is not successful, you may consider pursuing the matter through the civil court system or through the services of a private attorney.

-- If you have any questions, please contact the investigator assigned to your case for assistance.
+- If you have any questions, please contact the consumer specialist assigned to your case for assistance.

 - By signing this form, you authorize the Consumer Affairs Branch and any other local, state, or federal agencies to which we may refer your case, to evaluate your complaint, to contact you and to take whatever lawful actions are deemed appropriate in your case.